James Kelly Laboratory

 • Postdoctoral Associate in Radiology

-Shuvra Debnath was born and raised in Bangladesh.
-He completed his bachelor’s and master’s degrees in chemistry at the University of Dhaka, Bangladesh.
-Upon completing his master’s in 2015, he joined the research and development division of Square Pharmaceuticals Ltd. in Bangladesh to gain research experience in the pharmaceutical industry.
-He moved to the University of Illinois in Chicago in fall 2016 to pursue his Ph.D.
-During his Ph.D., he gained research experience in synthesizing precursor molecules and developing a novel methodology for 18 fluorodeoxyglucose (F)-fluorination of drugs and bioactive molecules.
+Dr. Shuvra Debnath was born and raised in a southeast Asian country named Bangladesh.
+He completed his bachelor’s and master’s degrees in Chemistry at the University of Dhaka, Bangladesh.
+Upon completing his master’s in 2015, he joined in research and development division of Square Pharmaceuticals Ltd. in Bangladesh to gain research experience in the pharmaceutical industry.
+He moved to the United States at the University of Illinois at Chicago in Fall 2016 to pursue his Ph.D.
+During his Ph.D., he gained research experience in synthesizing precursor molecules and developing a novel methodology for 18F-fluorination of drugs and bioactive molecules.
 He brings this experience to the Kelly Lab, joining in March 2022.
 Shuvra is a highly motivated researcher, and he would like to contribute to improving the health of human beings through our developed science.
-He plays chess and cricket, reads novels and watches movies in his spare time.
+He plays chess and cricket, reads novels, and watches movies during his spare time.

 Tom Jeitner